Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 At this point, you may be wondering how Linux knows what commands exist and what commands do not.
 The answer is the `$PATH` environment variable.
 As discussed earlier, an environment variable is a named variable accessible anywhere on your system and is often used to set default behavior such as text editors, browsers, and more.

 The `$PATH` variable is a list of directories separated by colons, for example `/usr/share/bin:/usr/local/bin:/usr/bin`.
 Any executables in one of the directories in the list will be made available to run as a command from your shell.
+You can view your own `$PATH` variable by entering the command `echo $PATH`.

 If you ever install something on your Linux system that you expect to be runnable as a command and it says "command not found," it is likely due to wherever the commmand executable is installed not being in `$PATH`.
 The way to fix this is to update your shell's configuration files to include the missing directory.